 Boating in Lakes Entrance

 If you bring your own boat there is a boat ramp on the north arm waterway with ample parking.
-You can also hire the Putt Putt boats that don’t require a licence.
+You can also hire the Putt-Putt boats that don’t require a licence.
 These boats are hired on the hour.
-You can do an organized boat cruise with Peel’s cruise, they run 3 tourist boats out of Lakes Entrance.
+You can do an organized boat trip with Peel’s cruises, they run 3 tourist boats out of Lakes Entrance.
 There is the Thunderbird, Seabird and the Stormbird.

-The Thunderbird departs past the Entrance, then into Reeves Channel, Bancroft Bay, onto Metung, Lake King and Paynesville before returning to Lakes Entrance.
+The Thunderbird departs past the Entrance, then into Reeves Channel, Bancroft Bay, onto Metung, Lake King and Paynesville before returning to home.
 The Stormbird cruises down to Metung where you have 2 hours to get off, explore and have lunch at the Metung Pub if you like.

 Lakes Entrance Cinema

 There is a small single cinema that runs out of the lakes Entrance Squash courts.
 It is an old squash that has been converted with cinema seats and full-sized screen.
 The cinema is open all year round and plays the latest blockbuster including 3D releases.

 You might like our related post on 21 great things to see and do in Gippsland.
 Gippsland has so much to offer visitors to our region

 Lakes Aquatic Centre